pavlovsvpavel/House_Manager_App/README.md

 **House Manager** is an application for efficient expenses management tailored specifically for building cashiers.
 It is designed to simplify every aspect of the process, allowing you to focus on what matters most – ensuring financial integrity and smooth operations within your building.

-The application is with responsive design and it's translated to bulgarian.
+The application has a responsive design and has bilingual support (English and Bulgarian).

 ---
 **Home page**